crhuber/crumb/README.md

 - Applies remapping from the `remap` section
 - Outputs in Bash (`export VAR=value`) or Fish (`set -x VAR value`) format
 - Includes comments for clarity

+**Direct path mode** (when `--path` flag is provided):
+- Bypasses the need for a `.crumb.yaml` configuration file
+- Exports all secrets that start with the specified path prefix
+- Converts secret paths to environment variable names by removing the prefix and transforming to uppercase with underscores
+- Perfect for quick exports without setting up configuration files

 #### Example Usage